Call for applications

 The key figures provided on the application form are used for evaluating and comparing applications.
 When calculating the number of performances and audience numbers, please refer to the guidelines published by Finland Festivals ry in order to obtain comparable data.

 - Subsidies awarded by other parties are taken into consideration when awarding subsidies.
+Local government and other funding is considered an advantage.

-- Subsidies for communities supported in previous years may be increased or decreased according to the community’s activities, comparisons to the applications submitted by other communities, or the amount of funding that has been allocated.
+- Subsidies for communities supported in previous years may be increased or decreased according to the community’s operations, comparisons to the applications submitted by other communities, or the amount of funding that has been allocated.

 - The activities of the community may not be based on profit-seeking.